 Are you thinking about investing in vacation rental properties?
-If so, make sure you read this blog post, which clearly explains the 3 things you need to know before investing in vacation rentals in NJ, PA…
+If so, make sure you read this blog post, which clearly explains the 3 things you need to know before investing in vacation rentals in NJ, NY, PA…

 Do you want to invest in real estate that earns you more money for shorter term rentals?
 That might sound like an impossible goal but it is entirely possible when you own a vacation rental property.

 Vacation rental houses are a short-term rental that you own and you rent it out to vacation-goers who want to enjoy a nice vacation in the area where your property is.
-Here are 3 things you need to know before investing in vacation rentals in NJ, PA
+Here are 3 things you need to know before investing in vacation rentals in NJ, NY, PA

 #1.
 It’s A Different Type Of Renter